John Keats: Reception

 In 1882, Swinburne wrote in the Encyclopædia Britannica that "the Ode to a Nightingale [was] one of the final masterpieces of human work in all time and for all ages".
 In the 20th century Keats remained the muse of poets such as Wilfred Owen, who kept his death date as a day of mourning, Yeats and T. S. Eliot.
-Critic Helen Vendler stated the odes "are a group of works in which the English language find ultimate embodiment."
-Bate said of To Autumn: "Each generation has found it one of the most nearly perfect poems in English" and M. R. Ridley claimed the ode "is the most serenely flawless poem in our language."
+Critic Helen Vendler stated the odes "are a group of works in which the English language finds an ultimate embodiment."
+Bate said of To Autumn: "Each generation has found it one of the most nearly perfect poems in English" and M. R. Ridley said the ode "is the most serenely flawless poem in our language."

 The largest collection of the letters, manuscripts, and other papers of Keats is in the Houghton Library at Harvard University.
 Other collections of material are archived at the British Library, Keats House, Hampstead, the Keats–Shelley Memorial House in Rome and the Pierpont Morgan Library in New York.
 Since 1998 the British Keats-Shelley Memorial Association have annually awarded a prize for romantic poetry.
 A Royal Society of Arts blue plaque was unveiled in 1896 to commemorate Keats at Keats House.

 Jorge Luis Borges named his first encounter with Keats an experience he felt all his life.